ajv-validator/ajv/index.md

   - `false` (default) - no type coercion.
   - `true` - coerce scalar data types.
   - `"array"` - in addition to coercions between scalar types, coerce scalar data to an array with one element and vice versa (as required by the schema).

+##### Strict mode options

-- _strictDefaults_: specify behavior for ignored `default` keywords in schemas.
+- _strictDefaults_: report ignored `default` keywords in schemas.
 Option values:
   - `false` (default) - ignored defaults are not reported
   - `true` - if an ignored default is present, throw an error
   - `"log"` - if an ignored default is present, log warning
+- _strictKeywords_: report unknown keywords in schemas.
+Option values:
+  - `false` (default) - unknown keywords are not reported
+  - `true` - if an unknown keyword is present, throw an error
+  - `"log"` - if an unknown keyword is present, log warning

 ##### Asynchronous validation options